 If you’re wondering about dentures, chances are you already understand what they are and what they’re used to accomplish.
 At their simplest, dentures are a removable set of teeth that are used to replace your missing teeth.
 You can have a partial set of dentures or a full set of dentures, and while you might be hesitant about dentures at first -- many of our patients agree that they come with a variety of benefits.
 First, there’s the obvious benefit that your dentures will provide you with a fully working set of teeth.
 Secondly, they will make you far more confident and comfortable with your smile.
-Finally, they will actively eliminate the pain and discomfort caused your current teeth.
+Finally, they will actively eliminate the pain and discomfort caused by your current teeth.

 But how does it work? and what can you expect?
 Read on to learn some of the most common questions our friends at Primary Dental Care hear, based on their experience providing hundreds upon hundreds of sets of dentures in Garden Grove, CA